jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 #### 4. Start or Stop Streaming using the Droid Vision App

-Last but not least, in the Droid Vision app, I tap "Go Live View" to start the streaming request on the robot.
+Last but not least, in the Droid Vision app, I configure the media server API key and tap "Go Live View" to start the streaming request on the robot.
 Closing the streaming view stops the video streaming from the robot.

 Cheers!